 It is the most important step before you enter into any property buying transaction.
 You cannot trust everybody who is sitting in the market.
 Try to find out the known and authorized dealers who have been working in the market for many years.
 Once you start your research, you will find out many agents.
 Don’t get flattered by cunning agents, or get impressed by big offices.
 Look for genuine professionals who sound honest and reasonable.
 Once you have found a reasonable agency, proceed with your property requirement.

 Using a Pakistani real estate agent will help you negotiate the details of buying property in Pakistan, which is particularly helpful if you’re purchasing from abroad.
-A real estate agent is also very familiar with property in the area, so they will be able to show you properties meeting your criteria.
+A real estate agent, like realtor Durham, is also very familiar with property in the area, so they will be able to show you properties meeting your criteria.
 Research real estate agents online, read reviews and stories of others’ experiences, and find the best real estate agent in your area.

 Agents work on a commission basis, which is usually one percent.
 At times, they are willing to adjust the commission percentage according to the rate at which a deal is closed, but this is rare.
 Either way, you should sit down with the agent and finalise the commission percentage, as well as when it will be paid, beforehand.

 In most cases, the commission is paid when you receive the full payment.
 Sometimes, it is decided mutually that a certain percentage of commission will be given to the agent once the buyer pays the initial deposit (bayana).
 Just make sure all these terms are discussed well in advance to avoid complications.

 Anyhow you should settle this amount of commission before any deal is done.

 Know the Developer or Owner of Housing project.